“If you surrendered to the air, you could ride it.”Toni Morrison

 This is my interpretation of a lifestyle blog where we can build community, create meaning, and foster a shared understanding of the complexities of modern living.

 What is a Lifestyle Blog anyway?
 The internet says “a digital content representation of its author’s everyday life inspired by her personal interests & activities” and while I agree, my goal is for this site to serve my professional interests as well, which is why I’m featuring my Portfolio, highlighting my freelance career.
 As a communication scholar, I fancy everything we do to communicate something about who we are, and I’ve never been one to compartmentalize my home life from my work life.
-Since I now work while on the road and mostly from home, there’s no room.
-Literally.
-My bedroom/home office is 8×8.
+Since I now work while on the road and mostly from home, there’s no space to do so.

 Building Community | Creating Meaning